 There are many forms of gift annuities.
 Some offer an immediate payout option, while others allow the donor to fund the agreement and get an income tax deduction now, but delay the beginning of payments until some point in the future of their choosing.

-Call the College if you are interested to learn more about gift annuities.
+Call the University if you are interested to learn more about gift annuities.
 A confidential illustration can be prepared specifically for you which will reveal what your payout rate would be, how large your income tax deduction amount would be, and what portion of your payments would be tax-free.
 There is no cost or obligation to inquire.

-Annunities and Trusts
+Annuities and Trusts

 Charitable Remainder Trusts (CRTs) can be one of the most powerful planning tools available to people do retirement and estate planning.